 Join GREGG in this trip of a lifetime in PERU

-Register now to take advantage of the 2018 trip prices!
+Register now to guarantee your seat and to take advantage of the 2019 prices.

 “The Mystery and Meaning of Ancient Peru”

 “I’ve always believed that the universe has a way of putting us in just the right place, at just the right time, to access what we need on our life’s path.
 So I believe it was no accident that the family members that cared for my brother and me when my father left us in the 1960s were passionate students of ancient history.
 In the basement of their midwestern home, they had rows and rows of floor-to-ceiling bookshelves, filled with alphabetically-sorted books describing ancient and “lost” civilizations of the past.
 I was fascinated by the accounts of explorers such as Heinrich Schliemann’s discovery of the fabled City of Troy… One of accounts that was especially luring to me at the time was the story of Hiram Bingham’s expeditions into the high Andes of Peru and his 1911 discovery of the legendary city of Machu Picchu.
 I spent my days after school and summer vacations pouring through as many books as I could digest.
 I knew that I would explore each of them at some point in my life, I just didn’t know when.

 Twenty-three years later I took the vacation time that I had earned from my corporate job and made my first pilgrimage to the Andes Mountains of Southern Peru.
 The year was 1989 and the Peru of that time was very different from the Peru of today.
 While the indigenous people of the Andes today struggle to maintain their traditions in the presence of a modern world, there was less of a need to do so in 1989.
 The tourism and pressures of commercialization was still relatively new.
 It was during this time that I had my first opportunity to experience one of the indigenous populations that has influenced my thinking and teachings today—the Quechua of the high Andes and Lake Titicaca region.